Who are we?

 We offer a humanist perspective in public debate, drawing on contemporary humanist thought and the worldwide humanist tradition.

 We are a charitable company, formed in 1896 and incorporated in 1928.
-Our governing document is our Article of Association, which can be viewed here.
+Our governing document is our Articles of Association, which can be viewed here.